Atacama under siege: modeling the conflict between solar energy and astronomy

 Can We Model a Future Without Sacrificing the Cosmos? 🔭

 The simulation is not just a technical tool; it is a visual argument for dialogue.
 By representing the impact of light pollution and microvibrations, astronomers can demonstrate with tangible data why renewable energy should not be installed at any cost.
 The challenge now is to design a model that serves as a standard for evaluating future projects in astronomical zones.
-If we can visualize the conflict, perhaps we will find paths for energy development that do not blind us to the universe.
+If we can visualize the conflict, perhaps we can find paths for energy development that do not blind us to the universe.

 What technique would you use to represent years of social bonds in an animation? 🌠